 Place some HTV shiny side down on a cutting mat.
-Set the cut to iron on vinyl and go.
+Set the cut to iron-on vinyl and go.
 (Watch my cutting and weeding HTV video tutorial here if you need additional help.)

 Pro Tip: For small font like this, I always make sure my blade is sharp.
 Poking it into a ball of aluminum foil does the trick!